E. A. Wright lives in the New York City area, but the West Coast is home. Her passions include words, flowers, hiking, and music.

 If early spring flowers aren't all fiery eye candy, some of them make up for that by appealing to other senses.
 Some literally smell like candy.

 Now, New York City is not known for its sweet smells.
-Just ask anyone who has ever ridden the subway, taken a taxi or walked down a crowded sidewalk on trash day.
-Even the city's parks can be full odors only a rat or a raccoon could love.
+Just ask anyone who has ever ridden the subway, taken a taxi, or walked down a crowded sidewalk on trash day.
+Even the city's parks can be full of odors only a rat or a raccoon could love.

 The shrub is Lonicera Fragrantissima (fragrant winter honeysuckle).
 In early April, the tall shrub still looks, from a distance, like a typical winter tangle of bare branches.
 But those branches are dotted with dime-sized, drooping flowers — the source of the sweet, strong smell.
 Up close, the scent is so sugary and overpowering that the only true comparison would be to Fruit Loops.
 Step back a little bit, though, and the smell is wonderful.
 It's a little like winter daphne, just magnified.

 The flowers of the winter honeysuckle start out as soft pink buds in late March.
 They open as pinky-white flowers, then fade to pale yellow by mid-April.
 By then, the plant has new leaves and its glory dwindles.

 This fragrant flower is no recent addition to Central Park.
 In the 1903 book, Trees and Shrubs of Central Park, author Louis Harman Peet noted the presence of Lonicera fragrantissima in the park several times.
 He rhapsodized this way about a particular specimen near the Arsenal: "When all the ways are bare, this brave bush sends out upon the keen breaths of March or April breezes the ineffable sweetness of its fragrant flowers.
 Their perfume comes upon you with a thrill in all this air of chill and deadened life, and the joy of the coming bloom wakes in you."